Please be aware that we recommend that a fireguard be used with all open fires, and always read lighting and safety instructions on pack.

 Can I use Firepak in a stove?

 Yes you can.
 It will burn longer and better in a stove but ensure it goes onto a cold empty grate.
-For a full list of Bord na Móna products suitable for both open fires and stoves please click for the handy usage chart.
+For a full list of Bord na Móna products suitable for both open fires and stoves please click for our handy Usage Guide.

 Is Firepak suitable for chimeneas and outdoor appliances?